bsdelnik/python_project_template/README.md

 # Python project template files
-Template file for bootstrapping a new Python project.
+Template files for bootstrapping a new Python project.

 ## Purpose
-Bootstrapping a new Python project requires a number of different steps and files to create.
+Bootstrapping a new Python project requires some steps to take and files to create.
 This project is a set of basic configuration and environments files that are usually needed by every Python project.
-Defaut Python version for this project chosen - 3.8.
+Default Python version for this project chosen - 3.8.

+## Directory structure
+The project consists of <project_name> (replace with your project name), and tests folder.
+Separating these two folders allows deploying files only from <project_name> folder, leaving the test folder only for testing purposes.

 ## Tools used in this project
 We use the following tools for purposes of testing, styling, and type checking.
 Many of them find their configuration in project root's setup.cfg.